mohamed-medhat99/cairo-news-v2/README.md

 Dark Mode.
 Search for news.
-use Bloc as stat emanagement.
+use Bloc as state management.